Aryamirsepasi/ProseKeyAI/Privacy Policy/Privacy Policy.md

 ## Contact

-If you have any questions about this privacy policy, please contact us at [your email or website].
+If you have any questions about this privacy policy, please contact us through our support page.

 ---